gothinkster/realworld-starter-kit/src/conduit/migrations/README.md

 ## Can I use my models in my migration scripts?

 Sadly, no. You need to use the [Expression API](https://docs.sqlalchemy.org/en/13/core/expression_api.html) or raw SQL.
-The former is preferrable.
+The former is preferable.

 Here is the reason why: